kimruddock/pawelgrzybek.github.io/_drafts/2017-03-31-top-picks-2017-march.md

 [https://tympanus.net/codrops/css_reference/grid/](https://tympanus.net/codrops/css_reference/grid/)

-Firefox in version 52 and Google Chrome 57 brought a bunch of great features to stable versions of the most popular browsers.
+It was a great month for our browsers.
+Firefox in version 52Google Chrome 57 and Safari 10.1 brought a bunch of great features to stable versions of the most popular browsers.
 The most important one for me is the CSS Grids Module that I'm very excited about.
 If you don't have a clue what I am talking about have a look at my [basic introduction](https://pawelgrzybek.com/lets-get-into-the-basics-of-css-grid-layout-model/) that I published some time ago.
-It is definitely going to change the way how create layouts.
+It is definitely going to change the way how we create layouts.
 Internet is full of great resources to learn it and we are going to see more and more of it soon.
-This one by codrops is a really comprehensive tutorial with illustrated examples.
+This one by codrops is a really comprehensive tutorial with tons of illustrated examples.
 Another one worth to mention is [http://gridbyexample.com/](http://gridbyexample.com/) created by Rachel Andrew — can't think of a better person who could create a tutorial about this subject.
 You better catch up guys, you are going to see more and more of "gridy" CSS lines soon.

 - - -